t3knoid/homelab/nebula_sync_–_pi-hole_synchronization.md

 # 🌐 Nebula Sync – Pi‑hole Synchronization

-**Nebula Sync** is used to **synchronize multiple Pi‑hole instances** in your homelab, ensuring consistent blocklists, local DNS records, and configuration settings across all nodes.
+**Nebula Sync** is used to **synchronize multiple Pi‑hole instances** in this homelab, ensuring consistent blocklists, local DNS records, and configuration settings across all nodes.

 > ⚠️ This is not a true high-availability cluster — it copies state on a scheduled or manual basis.
 Changes should always be made on the **primary Pi‑hole**.